christianarcenna/BoiledWaterdb/README.md

 In Depth install:
 1. Create a database called boiledwaterdb, and create the 5 tables.
 In the folder this read me is in, in "SQL Captures" There is a txt file with all create table statements.
-2. To populate the database, run boiledwaterdbpopulate.py in template-py\db
+2. To populate the database, run boiledwaterdbpopulate.py

 	a.
 Make sure that the file username and passwords are correct